 Students can earn a LAW designation through credit-based opportunities (including courses and credit-based internships) and non-credit based opportunities (including sustained volunteer work).
 LAW experiences must be pre-approved by the LAW committee.
 Simply click on the credit/non-credit links on this page to obtain information on options available.

 Please see student comments “professional and amazing” under LAW Update.

-Students who expect to complete their non-credit LAW experience at the end of the Fall 2014 semester, should submit their materials by Tuesday, November 25, 2014 to email@example.com.
+Students who expect to complete their non-credit LAW experience at the end of the Spring 2015 semester, should submit their materials by Friday, April 17, 2015 to firstname.lastname@example.org.
 These materials should include the Agency Form for Student Evaluation and the Student Documentation Form.

 Mrs. Kim Renaud